aVr0Ra/aWeWork/api/ExcelMessageSending/README.md

 # Warnings
 In these 2 conditions, the program will echo warnings.
-1. There is at least one student ID in column A is invalid or null.
-The program will echo a warning and show the locations of all the invalid student IDs.
+1. There are at least one student ID in column A is invalid.
+The program will echo a warning and reveal the locations of all the invalid student ID cells.
-2. The message in cell B1 is NULL
+2. The message in cell B1 is NULL.

 By aVr0Ra, all right reserved. <br />